The Tallinn to Helsinki Day Trip: Crossing the Baltic for Lunch

 Terminal D at Tallinn’s port — the place to go if you’re taking the Tallink ferry to Helsinki.

-In Helsinki Tallink and Eckerö dock at West Harbour (Länsisatama), from where a short tram ride brings you into the centre.
+In Helsinki, Tallink and Eckerö tie up at West Harbour (Länsisatama), requiring a tram ride to hit the pavement of the centre.

 Art Nouveau buildings in Katajanokka, Helsinki.